nih-cfde/use-case-library-build/library/USERSTORY-7.md

 ---
-input: List of dbGaP variable identifiers for multiple TOPMed studies
+input: a list of dbGaP variable identifiers for multiple TOPMed studies
-output: Selected list of dbGaP variable identifiers for multiple TOPMed studies
+output:  a list of dbGaP variable identifiers for multiple TOPMed studies
-task: Select studies and dbGaP variables to use according to which can be sufficiently harmonized
+task:  select studies and dbGaP variables to use according to which can be sufficiently harmonized
 tags:
 - TOPMed
 - variable identifiers